jtobin/jtobin.github.io/_posts/2016-10-26-comonadic-mcmc.md

 \leq 1$$, could be guaranteed to terminate with probability 1.
 This one doesn't, so `trollGeometric undefined >>= dirac` won't.

-At the end of the day we're stuck with what our host languages offers us.
+At the end of the day we're stuck with what our host language offers us.
 So, take the termination guarantees for our embedded language with a grain of salt.

 ## Stateful Inference